OKEAMAH/Git/docs/alpha/transaction_rollups.rst

 the case that multiple rejections reject the same commitment, the one with the first pre-rejection gets the reward.

+Withdraw
+********

+Withdrawals are processed during commitment finalization.
+A layer-2 withdrawal operation puts the withdrawn tickets onto the **ticket offramp**.
+From there, a L1 operation on the ``withdraw`` entrypoint can return the tickets to the L1 contract.
+Tickets can stay in the offramp for an arbitrary length of time, but once they are on the offramp, they cannot be returned to the rollup without passing through L1 first.

 Getting Started
 ---------------